 Connecting from Off-Campus

-Access the catalog, databases, and online library services from the library website.
+Access BU Libraries Search, databases, and online library services from the library website.
 You will be asked to enter your Kerberos login for resources restricted to the BU community.

 Consortia in the Local Area

-Boston Library Consortium (BLC).
-You may apply online for a BLC card which entitles you to borrow, in person, from another BLC collection.
-BU Worldcat Local is an efficient way to locate and request items held by BLC libraries that are currently not available at Boston University.
+You may apply online for a Boston Library Consortium (BLC) card which entitles you to borrow, in person, from another BLC collection.
+BU WorldCat Discovery is an efficient way to locate and request items held by BLC libraries that are currently not available at Boston University as well as libraries beyond BLC.
 The Minuteman Library Network catalog allows you to search across one or many local public library collections and place online requests for items not available at your home library.
 Public library collections are a fine resource for readily loanable audio and video titles, both core and unusual print content, and offer a variety of databases as well.
-See also the Massachusetts Regional Library Networks.

 Scan & Photocopy

-On-site listening and access to reserves scores and readings follow listening room hours.
-The library’s online catalog shows the status of library items on reserve.
+Request reserve scores, recordings and readings at the Music Library service desk during operating hours.
+Materials on open reserve are in the listening room, which follows Mugar hours.
+The library’s online catalog shows the status of library items on reserve, open reserve or elsewhere in the library.
 Your listening may also be streaming from within a BU Blackboard site, as well, if your instructor has chosen this option.

-See: Research Guide for Writers of Theses and Dissertations for submission requirements; prepared by thesis coordinator Brendan McDermott.
-Schedule an appointment with Holly Mockovak or Sarah P. Hunter (617-353-3705) during the preliminary stages of your research and otherwise as needed.
+See Research Guide for Writers of Theses and Dissertations for submission requirements.
+Schedule an appointment with Holly Mockovak or Marci Cohen (617-353-3705) during the preliminary stages of your research and otherwise as needed.

 Carrels are located on floors 4, 5 and 6 of Mugar Memorial Library.
-Doctoral students in thesis writing stage may arrange for an assignment through the Circulation Department (617-353-3732).
+Doctoral students in thesis writing stage may arrange for an assignment through coordinator Tim Riordan (617-353-3722).